OpenZeppelin/compound-monitoring/liquidation-monitor-prop-117/README.md

 ## Description

 This Bot is a modified version of the Compound Liquidatable Positions Monitor Bot.
-This Bot checks for all accounts on Compound that have cEther listed as an asset and have a non-zero borrow amount.
+This Bot checks for all accounts on Compound that have:
+- cEther listed as an asset
+- A borrow amount greater than a threshold (set to the equivalent of `0.2 ETH` in `bot-config.json`)
+- A health factor below a threshold (set to `1.00` in `bot-config.json`)

 ## Initialization

-- This Bot checks for all Borrow events that have ever occurred on the Compound protocol (uses eth_getLogs).
+- This Bot uses a data file that was compiled locally, containing data for all Compound accounts up to a particular block
-- Borrow events are used to determine which accounts have performed borrows.
-- Due to the number of Borrow events that have occurred, the initialization of this Bot may take approximately 4-5 minutes.
+- When the Bot starts, it retrieves all logs that contain Borrow events from the block used in the data file until the current block

 ## Operation

 - Transactions are checked for Borrow and MarketExited events.
 These events indicate that an account's health factor may have been negatively affected and should be recalculated.
 The account is then added to an Array for calculation during the block handler execution.
-- The block handler will calculate the health factor for all accounts that have not had it calculated yet.
-For the first execution of the block handler, this will be for ALL accounts found in the initialization step.
+- The block handler will retrieve all account information for accounts the were found from recent Borrow events.
-- For subsequent executions of the block handler, the number of accounts that need to have their health factor calculated should be very small (likely zero for most blocks).
-- Accounts that do not list cEther are removed.
+- For any accounts found in the data file, all account information is already present, up to the block when that data file was created.
+- For all account, whether from the data file or newly discovered, the block handler will calculate the health factor.

 ### Limitations